Ottawa Senators (original): 1934: End of the first NHL era in Ottawa

 Despite finishing in last place for the second year in a row, the Senators actually improved their attendance over the previous season.
 Even with the increased gate, they barely survived the season.
 After the season ended, it was announced by Auditorium president F. D. Burpee that the franchise would not return to Ottawa for the 1934–35 season due to losses of over the previous two seasons.
-The losses were too great to be made up by the sale of players' contracts, and the club needed to be moved to "some very large city which has a large rink, if we are to protect the Auditorium shareholders and pay off our debts."
+The losses were too great to be made up by the sale of players' contracts.
+Burpee said that Ottawa was too small to support an NHL team, and the only way the Senators could recoup the massive losses was to move to "some very large city which has a large rink, if we are to protect the Auditorium shareholders and pay off our debts."
 The NHL franchise was moved to St. Louis, Missouri, and operated as the St. Louis Eagles.
 The Eagles played only one season, finishing last again.
-After the NHL turned down a return to Ottawa, the NHL franchise suspended operations.
-The franchise returned to the NHL, and the players were dispersed to the other NHL teams.
+The NHL turned down a return to Ottawa, bought back the NHL franchise and suspended its operations again, this time for good.
+The players were dispersed to the other NHL teams.
 Flash Hollett was the last member of the original Senators to play in the NHL, retiring with the Detroit Red Wings in 1946.

 The city of Ottawa did not have an NHL franchise again until the new Ottawa Senators franchise was awarded for the 1992–93 season.
 The NHL presented the Senators with a "certificate of reinstatement" commemorating Ottawa's return to the league, and the current Senators honour the original franchise's 11 Stanley Cup wins.
 However, records for the two teams are kept separately.
 Frank Finnigan, the last surviving member of the original Senators' last Stanley Cup winner, played a key role in the drive to win an expansion franchise for Ottawa.
 He was slated to drop the puck in a ceremonial face-off for the new franchise's first game but died a year before that game took place.
 The new Senators honoured Finnigan by retiring his #8 jersey.

 After the NHL franchise relocated, the Senators were continued as a senior amateur club in the Montreal Group of the Quebec Amateur Hockey Association (QAHA), beginning in the 1934–35 season.
 One player, Eddie Finnigan, (Frank's brother) played for both the Senators and the Eagles in the 1934–35 season.
 The "Senior Senators" renewed the rivalry with Montreal-area senior amateur teams such as the Montreal Victorias that the old Senators had played in the years prior to turning openly professional.
 Later, Tommy Gorman bought the team and helped to found the Quebec Senior Hockey League.
 Winning the Allan Cup in 1949, the senior Senators continued until December 1954, finally ending the Senators' storied 71-year history.